See Creative Writing.

 The War in Vietnam: 40 Years After

 Full course for one semester.
-April 30, 2015 marks the 40th anniversary of the end of the Vietnam War.
-On that day, the last US helicopter fled the country and victorious North Vietnamese soldiers liberated Saigon, later to be renamed Ho Chi Minh City.
+April 30, 2015, marked the 40th anniversary of the end of the Vietnam War.
+On that day, the last U.S. helicopter fled the country and victorious North Vietnamese soldiers liberated Saigon, later to be renamed Ho Chi Minh City.
 This course will analyze the American literature produced by that war, some written during the war and some written after.
-Texts will include Tim O'Brien's The Things They Carried; David Rabe's trilogy, The Basic Training of Pavlo Hummel, Sticks and Bones, and Streamers; Karl Marlantes's Matterhorn; Michael Herr's Dispatches; Philip Caputo's A Rumor of War; Stephen Wright's Meditations in Green; and Michael Casey's Obscenities.
+Texts will include Tim O’Brien’s The Things They Carried; David Rabe’s trilogy, The Basic Training of Pavlo Hummel, Sticks and Bones, and Streamers; Karl Marlantes’s Matterhorn; Michael Herr’s Dispatches; Philip Caputo’s A Rumor of War; Stephen Wright’s Meditations in Green; and Michael Casey’s Obscenities.
 Prerequisite: two English courses at the 200 level or above, or consent of the instructor.
 Conference.
+Not offered 2016–17.

 English 356 - Studies in African American Literature